-A total of 42 respondents completed the community survey.
-The survey asked respondents to rate their level of agreement with 33 statements, answer 15 multiple choice questions, and answer 14 openended questions.
+A total of 42 respondents, or 8.9% of the households, completed the community survey.
+The survey asked respondents to rate their level of agreement with 33 statements, answer 15 multiple-choice questions, and answer 14 open-ended questions.
 Topics included in the survey covered the nine essential elements of the Comprehensive Plan.

 The Library and Community Center were both identified as important public facilities to expand and improve by respondents.
 Several answers noted a specific desire to build a new library in the Town.
-A majority of respondents noted that they wish to see development at lower densities, protection of the small town character, access to highspeed internet as a priority, shared public services, more ball fields, and more public transportation options such as bike paths to the Village, though some respondents also noted they do not wish to see bike paths.
+A majority of respondents noted that they wish to see development at lower densities, protection of the small town character, access to high-speed internet as a priority, shared public services, more ball fields, and more multimodal transportation facilities. such as bike paths to the Village, though some respondents also noted they do not wish to see bike paths.
 Others stated they do not wish to see commercial development in the Town and that landowners should not be able to develop their property anywhere they please with no restrictions.
 Respondents noted that all landowners should follow the ordinances and processes.
 All survey results, including answers to the open-ended questions, are available in Appendix A.